It’s February. That means cold, freezing weather.

 In a tale of human strength and the will to survive, NASA botanist Mark Watney (Damon) is abandoned on Mars after being struck by debris.
 Believed dead by the rest of his team, they blast off and leave him behind ET-style.

 Setting the tone for the movie, Watney has to patch himself up after getting harpooned in the gut.
 It’s realistic and gritty, unlike my beloved Prometheus (also directed by Ridley).
 It’s clear that Ridley and Watney are going to “science the shit” out of this one.

-Based on the 2011 novel by Andy Weir, it does contain laughs – more than in some so-called comedies, even if the scenes on Earth get as dry as Martian soil.
+Based on the 2011 Andy Weir novel, it contains laughs – more than in some so-called comedies – even if the Earth scenes get as dry as Martian soil.
 Luckily, whenever things get a bit boring or lofty at NASA HQ, something goes wrong for Watney and the film becomes engrossing again.
-(Not that I actively wanted the character to suffer or anything.)
+(Not that I actively wanted him to suffer or anything.)